Introduction

 FAQs

-It’s optimizing your website’s backend structure to improve crawlability and rankings.
+It’s optimizing your website’s backend structure to improve crawlability, indexation, and rankings.